-After you have determined how much weight the recreational vehicle can safely carry, make a list and keep it for future traveling and reference guide.
-The recreational vehicle load and distribution of it, to obtain proper balance, weight and weight distribution on the axles.
+After you have determined how much weight you can safely carry and selected those items to make up that weight, make a list and keep it for future reference.
+Load the motor home and distribute the load so that you get proper weight and weight distribution on the axles.
 Do not load upper cabinets with heavy items.
-Secure and brace items so they won't move during travel, thereby shifting the load in the recreational vehicle.
-Do not load heavy items near either end of the recreational vehicle or on the rear bumper.
+Secure and brace items so they won't move during travel, thereby shifting the load in the motor home.
+Do not load heavy items near either end of the motor home or on the rear bumper.
 Adjust cargo storage to keep the side to side wheel loads as equal as possible.
 Carry only as much water as needed for travel use or to balance the load.
 Always empty your waste water and sewage holding tanks before traveling.
-Fresh water tank may need to be drained for the best weight distribution.
+Fresh water may need to be offloaded to obtain the best weight distribution.

-WARNING: DO NOT INSTALL ANY TYPE OF WEIGHT CARRYING RACK OR FRAME TO THE REAR BUMPER OR ANY CHASSIS OR BODY COMPONENT OF THE RECREATIONAL VEHICLE.
-DAMAGE TO THE RECREATIONAL VEHICLE AND UNSTABLE HANDLING CHARACTERISTICS MAY RESULT.
+WARNING: DO NOT INSTALL ANY TYPE OF WEIGHT CARRYING RACK OR FRAME TO THE REAR BUMPER OR ANY CHASSIS OR BODY COMPONENT OF THE MOTOR HOME.
+DAMAGE TO THE MOTOR HOME AND UNSTABLE HANDLING CHARACTERISTICS MAY RESULT.

-WARNING: EXCEEDING THE GAWR, GVWR, OR GCWR OF YOUR RECREATIONAL VEHICLE CAN CAUSE UNDESIRABLE HANDLING CHARACTERISTICS AND MAY CREATE A SAFETY HAZARD.
-MODIFICATION OF YOUR RECREATIONAL VEHICLE BY ADDITION OF RACKS NOT SPECIFIED BY THE MANUFACTURER TO CARRY ADDITIONAL EQUIPMENT OR VEHICLES IS NOT RECOMMENDED, MAY CREATE A SAFETY HAZARD, AND MAY VOID YOUR WARRANTY.
+WARNING: EXCEEDING THE GAWR, GVWR, OR GCWR OF YOUR MOTOR HOME CAN CAUSE UNDESIRABLE HANDLING CHARACTERISTICS AND MAY CREATE A SAFETY HAZARD.
+MODIFICATION OF YOUR VEHICLE BY ADDITION OF RACKS NOT SPECIFIED BY THE MANUFACTURER TO CARRY ADDITIONAL EQUIPMENT OR VEHICLES IS NOT RECOMMENDED, MAY CREATE A SAFETY HAZARD, AND MAY VOID YOUR WARRATY.

-Make a loading diagram of your properly loaded recreational vehicle.
+Make a loading diagram of your properly loaded motor home.
 It will help you locate where specific items are stored, and will help speed the loading process.
 Store emergency items in a readily accessible location.
 Include tools, first-aid kit, rain gear, flashlight, highway warning devices, and an electric cord or light.

-The difference between the empty weight and the weight of the recreational vehicle in traveling configuration is your usable load.
-If the loaded weight of your recreational vehicle exceeds the GVWR or the weight on any axle exceeds that axle's GAWR, the recreational vehicle is overloaded and you'll have to remove items to bring the weight down to or below the GVWR and GAWR.
+The difference between the empty weight and the weight of the motor home in traveling configuration is your usable load.
+If the loaded weight of your motor home exceeds the GVWR or the weight on any axle exceeds that axle's GAWR, the motor home is overloaded and you'll have to remove items to bring the weight down to or below the GVWR and GAWR.